The Bat-Family (Batgirl | Batwoman | Jason Todd | Robin) | Extended Bat-Family & Other Supporting Cast (Azrael | Huntress)

 - The Ace: Not to the same degree as Bruce, but Kate is still a highly-trained and extremely competent individual (even before she became a vigilante), and she knows it.
 She's also well-liked and respected by many who know and/or have worked alongside her, such as Barbara Gordon, Alfred Pennyworth, and Wonder Woman.

 - Action Girl: The reveal of her Post-Crisis incarnation is a full-page splash of her knocking out two mutated human/leopard/lion cultists at the same time, breaking one of their heads through a table while kicking the other one clear across the jaw.
 Even before becoming Batwoman, Kate was a top West Point cadet who excelled in all areas, including military and phys-ed skills.

-- Affirmative Action Legacy: Shes a Jewish lesbian following in the (dubiously canon) footsteps of predecessor Kathy Kane.
+- Affirmative Action Legacy: Shes a Jewish lesbian following in the (dubiously canon) footsteps of predecessor Kathy Kane, a straight gentile.